exercism/docs/mentoring/choosing_a_solution.md

 Hovering over a row gives you more detail about the user:
 - Name
 - Location
-- Reputation (an indicator if they are a contributor or mentor themselves)
+- Reputation (an indicator if they are a contributor or mentor)
 - How many times they have been mentored before

 The information on the tooltip is a preliminary indicator whether this student is a right match for you.